TravelTripperWeb-Sites/sample-website/README.md

 which is descrabed in the section below.

 ## References to a page's translations

-As it was said before to obtain a localized URL there is a simple synatax:
+As metioned before, to obtain a localized URL to the current page, there is a simple synatax:
 ```
 {{ page | permalink: locale: <language> }}
 ```